FerrazRezende/ScrapyAMZ/README.md

 <h1>Install and configuration script settings:</h1>
 <p>First step is cloning the repository

-After in any project in python is create the virtual enviroment
+After on any project in python is necessary to create the virtual enviroment
 </p>

 <p>
-In command prompt in project dir, digit:
+On command prompt in project dir, digit:
 </p>

 ``` python